19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Appointment of Commissioner of Parks and Recreation and other officers

-4\.—(1) The Minister may appoint any officer or employee of the Board to be the Commissioner of Parks and Recreation.
+4\.—(1) The Board is responsible for the administration of this Act, and to that end, the Board must appoint an officer of the Board to be the Commissioner of Parks and Recreation.

+[Act 10 of 2019 wef 01/04/2019]

-(2) The Commissioner shall, subject to any general or special directions of the Minister, be responsible for the administration of this Act and may perform such duties as are imposed and may exercise such powers as are conferred upon him by this Act or any other written law.
+(2) The Commissioner shall, subject to any general or special directions of the Board, be responsible for the administration of this Act and may perform such duties as are imposed and may exercise such powers as are conferred upon him by this Act or any other written law.

+[Act 10 of 2019 wef 01/04/2019]

-(3) The Commissioner may appoint any of the following persons to be an authorised officer for the purpose of assisting the Commissioner in administering and carrying out the provisions of this Act or any other written law:
+(3) The Commissioner may, subject to the directions of the Board, appoint any of the following persons to be an authorised officer for the purpose of assisting the Commissioner in administering and carrying out the provisions of this Act or any other written law which confers powers on the Commissioner:

-(a) a public officer;

-(b) an employee of the Board;
+(a) an employee of the Board;

+(b) an employee of another statutory authority;

+(c) a public officer;

-(c) an auxiliary police officer appointed under the Police Force Act (Cap.
+(d) an auxiliary police officer appointed under the Police Force Act (Cap.
 235).

-[Act 9 of 2017 wef 20/11/2017]
+[Act 10 of 2019 wef 01/04/2019]

-(4) Any powers conferred on and duties to be performed by the Commissioner under this Act or any other written law may, subject to any general or special directions of the Commissioner, be exercised or performed by any authorised officer.
+(4) The Commissioner may delegate the exercise of all or any of the powers conferred or duties imposed upon the Commissioner by any provision of this Act or any other written law (except the power of delegation conferred by this subsection) to an authorised officer; and any reference in the provision of this Act or any other written law to the Commissioner includes a reference to such an authorised officer.

+[Act 10 of 2019 wef 01/04/2019]

+(4A) Any delegation under subsection (4) may be general or in a particular case and may be subject to such conditions or limitations as set out in this Act or as the Board may specify.

+[Act 10 of 2019 wef 01/04/2019]

 (5) The Commissioner may appoint any of the following persons to be a park ranger who may exercise the powers conferred on a park ranger under sections 41 and 42 within the national park, nature reserve or public park and in the circumstances specified in the Commissioner’s authorisation for the park ranger under subsection (6):